Did you know that popup messages can be your secret weapon to boost conversions, generate leads, and enhance customer engagement?

 Recommended reading: Ultimate Guide to Best Popup Design: Popup Examples & Best Practices

-You’ll need to select appropriate targeting and triggering options to guarantee that your popup notification is displayed at the right time to the right people (based on user behavior or specific conditions).
+You’ll need to select appropriate targeting and triggering options to guarantee that your popup notification is displayed at the right time to the right people, aligning with the interests of your target audience (based on user behavior or specific conditions).

 There are different types of triggers you can use to display a popup notification, like: